Valpassos212/Copom_analisys/README.md

 The file bcb_analisys.docx shows all the steps in detail.

-You can find all COPOM statements [here](https://www.bcb.gov.br/en/monetarypolicy/copomstatements).
+You can find all COPOM minutes [here](https://www.bcb.gov.br/en/publications/copomminutes).